THE TRUE EVIDENCE

 48: And he commanded them to be baptized in the name of the Lord.
 Then prayed they him to tarry certain days.

-unknown to their understanding but known to the Jews who were standing by.
-They had to be languages that were familiar or native to the Jews, such as Hebrew and Aramaic.
-If the "tongues" were completely unknown languages, how were Peter and the Jews with him to know that they were actually magnifying God?
+What were the “tongues” (languages) spoken by all the members of Cornelius’ household when the Holy Spirit gave them utterance?
+Obviously they had to be languages that were unknown to their understanding but known to the Jews who were standing around; such as Hebrew and Aramaic.
+If the “tongues” were completely unknown languages, how could Peter and the Jews know that they were magnifying God?
 Truly, Christians should consider well the words of the apostle Paul in 1 Cor.14:2-11.

-"upper room experience" as taught by many Pentecostals and Charismatics is not supported by Scripture.
-To believe that 120 men plus an uncounted number of women were all in an "upper room" speaking with tongues on the Day of Pentecost is stretching the Scripture.
-All the Scripture tells us is that the APOSTLES were told that "they should not depart from Jerusalem, but wait for the promise of the Father".
+Just to state here: the so-called “upper room experience” as taught by many Pentecostals and Charismatics is not supported by Scripture.
+To believe that 120 men plus an uncounted number of women were all in an “upper room” speaking with tongues on the Day of Pentecost is stretching the Scripture.
+All the Scripture tells us is that the APOSTLES were told that “they should not depart from Jerusalem, but wait for the promise of the Father”.
 Whether the rest of the disciples and women spoke with tongues is of no consequence.
 The fact is that after the Holy Spirit was poured out, the promise of the Holy Spirit baptism is given to all that believe the Word.
-This is Peter's words:
+This is Peter’s words:

 Acts 2:38: Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.

-promise is unto you, and to your children, and to all that are afar off, even as many as the Lord our God shall call.
+39: For the promise is unto you, and to your children, and to all that are afar off, even as many as the Lord our God shall call.

 Believing The Word